On-Site Detention Tanks

 Also referred to as on-site stormwater detention tank, an OSD is the system for detaining storm water and slowing discharging it to the council storm water system or to the drainage areas, by providing an on-site temporary storage.
 It is important to pay particular attention to the fact that an on-site detention tank only slows down the flow and it should not retain water for use in other purposes.
 The tank that collects water for use domestically is called a retention tank or a rainwater tank.

 An on-site detention tank should be always empty, except when it rains and for a short period after the rain has stopped.

 Why are On-Site Detention Tanks required?

-Storm water detention tanks are required to be installed by your local council to prevent the existing drainage infrastructure, from getting pressured by the run off and ensure that the run off does not cause flooding downstream of your development.
-Changes in land use for urban development, building new roofs, site drainage and other hard surfaces increase not only the volume, but also the speed of storm water run-off.
-These factors also reduce the storm water capacity to soak into the ground.
+Storm water detention tanks are required to be installed by your local council to prevent the existing drainage infrastructure from being placed under pressure by the run off and ensure that the run off does not cause flooding downstream of your development.
+Changes in land use for urban development, building new roofs, site drainage and other hard surfaces increases not only the volume, but also the speed of storm water run-off.
+These factors also reduce the storm waters capacity to soak into the ground.

-This has made the different councils, to take immediate measures into consideration in order to prevent serious problems from happening in the future:
+Due to these possible conditions different councils have taken this into consideration and implemented immediate measures in order to prevent serious problems from happening in the future

 What are the Design Requirements of OSDs?

 The design of on-site detention tanks should be done, by a qualified engineer for approval by your local council.
 The system should include an OSD tank and a DC), which is the storm water specification Development Control Plan.
 The system should be complete with orifice plates, trash screens, inlets and overflows in the right position.
 If you want to save on cost, you can combine the OSD tank, with the rainwater tank in initial design.
 The OSD and the DCP will be craned into position by our delivery truck.
 Rain Cycle provides clear instructions to make sure that your storm water detention tank is properly installed, once it is received on site.